-There so many cool things you can do with Android that you probably don't even know.
+There are so many useful things you can do with Android that you probably don't even know.
 From custom ROMs to gorgeous launchers, apps, LED notifications, gesture controls, icon packs and tweaks, there is plenty to keep you happy for a while.
-Here are nine things every Android owner should try.
+Here are seven things every Android owner should try.

 Doing this means that not only will you download things while your phone's display is off, but you will also save battery life, because your phone won't have to reconnect to Wi-Fi every time you wake it up.

 3. Optimize your battery